whaynes/STCW23/jekyll/_assessments/OICEW-5-1F.md

 <tr><td>

 {% capture behavior %}
-{% do Identify, identify %} the valves and pumps associated with the freshwater generator selected by the assessor
+{% do identify, Identify %} the valves and pumps associated with the freshwater generator selected by the assessor
 {% endcapture %}
 {{ behavior | markdownify }}